 - Participation in population screening in 2022 was 68% for colon cancer and 71% for breast cancer.
 For cervical cancer, participation rises from 46% after one year to around 65% after five years.
-The total number of people participating in population screening is declining slightly anually 55-57 - Participation in cancer screening programs is lower among groups with a low socioeconomic status - Participation in population screening for colorectal cancer and breast cancer is above the European average in the Netherlands.
-Participation in the population screening for cervical cancer is below the European average - Of all people participating in population screening in 2022, 1.2% were diagnosed with (a preliminary stage of) colon cancer, 0.8% with breast cancer and 1.1% with (a preliminary stage of) cervical cancer - Population screening aims to prevent or detect cancer early.
-For colon cancer, the number of new diagnoses has been decreasing every year since 2016.
-In cervical cancer, the number of new diagnoses has been increasing since 2015 which was just before the introduction of primary HPV screening.
+The total number of people participating in population screening is declining slightly anually 55-57 - Participation in cancer screening programs is lower among groups with a low socioeconomic status 147 - Participation in population screening for colorectal cancer and breast cancer is above the European average in the Netherlands.
+Participation in the population screening for cervical cancer is below the European average 6 - Of all people participating in population screening in 2022, 1.2% were diagnosed with (a preliminary stage of) colon cancer, 0.8% with breast cancer and 1.1% with (a preliminary stage of) cervical cancer 58 - Population screening aims to prevent or detect cancer early.
+For colon cancer, the number of new diagnoses has been decreasing every year since 2016 59 and is detected in a more favourable stage in recent

+- years, especially in the age group of 55-75.
+155 - In cervical cancer, the number of new diagnoses has been increasing since 2015 which was just before the introduction of primary HPV screening.
 Despite the increase, mortality decreased.
-For breast cancer, the risk of mortality is reduced by half if someone has participated in population screening.
+60 For breast cancer, the risk of mortality is reduced by half if someone has participated in population screening.
+61